 Maxace iPad Pro 2018 PU Leather Tablet Case

-The Maxace high-quality vegan leather tablet case features a keyboard for easy, fast, smooth typing, and includes a handy on/off switch to help you preserve battery life.
-This case is also waterproof, so the keyboard will not be ruined by water spilling on it or accidental submersion.
+The Maxace high-quality vegan leather tablet case features a keyboard for easy, fast, smooth typing, and includes a handy on or off switch to help you preserve battery life.
+This case is also waterproof, so the keyboard will not be ruined by water spilling on it or by accidental submersion.
 The cover is designed to be lightweight and slim and with a magnetic intelligent sleep/wake function and power-saving ABS keyboard.
 It protects your tablet against dirt, scratches, stains, splashes, and dents.
 An open-side design supports the Apple Pencil’s magnetic attachment and wireless charging.
 A multi-angle bracket facilitates comfortable viewing angles.